nfmcclure/tensorflow_cookbook/08_Convolutional_Neural_Networks/04_Retraining_Current_Architectures/readme.md

 Retraining (fine-tuning) Current CNN Architectures
 ==================================================

-The purpose of the script provided in this section is to download the CIFAR-10 data, and sort it out in the proper folder structure for running it through the Tensorflow fine-tuning tutorial.
+The purpose of the script provided in this section is to download the CIFAR-10 data, and sort it out in the proper folder structure for running it through the TensorFlow fine-tuning tutorial.
 The script should create the following folder structure.

 ```
 -train_dir